 - (i) Whether it is permissible to receive advance payment in the above scenario? - (ii) If so, what are the conditions to be complied with in the relation to the advance payment against export in the above scenario?
-(RTP, Nov'22)

-Advance payment against exports under Regulation 15 of the FEM (Export of Goods & Services) Regulation 2015.
+Advance payment against exports under Regulation 15 of the FEM (Export of Goods & Services) Regulation 2015

-in the export declaration made by the exporter, outside India, the exporter shall be under an obligation to ensure that-

-- (i) the shipment of goods is made within one year from the date of receipt of advance payment; - (ii) the rate of interest, if any, payable on the advance payment does not exceed the rate of interest London Inter-Bank Offered Rate (LIBOR)+ 100 basis points, and - (iii) the documents covering the shipment are routed through the authorised dealer through whom the advance payment is received;
+- (1) Where an exporter receives advance payment (with or without interest), from a buyer/ third party named in the export declaration made by the exporter, outside India, the exporter shall be under an obligation to ensure that - (i) the shipment of goods is made within one year from the date of receipt of advance payment; - (ii) the rate of interest, if any, payable on the advance payment does not exceed the rate of interest London Inter-Bank Offered Rate (LIBOR)+ 100 basis points, and - (iii) the documents covering the shipment are routed through the authorised dealer through whom the advance payment is received;